-Art Fund Museum of the Year Shortlist Announced
+Art Fund Museum of the Year Announced: Tate St Ives

-The Cornish arm of Tate reopened last October after a major £20 million refurbishment and an inaugural show by British artist Rebecca Warren.
+The Cornish arm of Tate reopened last October after a major £20 million refurbishment by Jamie Fobert architects, and an inaugural show by British artist Rebecca Warren.
 This year, Tate St Ives has been praised by the jury for galvanising the local community around visual culture.

-Why you should go: Particular collection highlights include works by the 20th century abstract geometric painter Piet Mondrian and an untitled big, yellow Rothko canvas (worth the journey down to Cornwall alone).
+Why you should go: Collection highlights include works by the 20th century abstract geometric painter Piet Mondrian and an untitled big, yellow Rothko canvas, which is worth the journey down to Cornwall alone.

-Added Bonus: Go for the double whammy: take in Tate St Ives and then head to the Barbara Hepworth museum to see her magical home and sculpture garden.
+Added Bonus: Go for the double whammy: take in Tate St Ives and the nearby Barbara Hepworth museum to see her magical home and sculpture garden.

 5h drive from Central London